M9star/doc-chatbot-agent/README.md

 # Document Chatbot Agent

 ## Overview
 This project is a conversational AI agent that can answer user queries from any documents (PDF, TXT) in the `data/` folder and book appointments via a conversational form.
-It uses LangChain, Hugging Face models, and custom validation logic.
+It uses LangChain, Hugging Face models (specifically `google/flan-t5-base` for document QA), and custom validation logic.

 ## Features
 - **Document QA:** Ask questions about the contents of any PDF or TXT file in the `data/` folder.